Holographic time-dependent entanglement entropy in $p$-brane gas geometries: Introduction

 \section{Introduction}

 Recently, people have paid attention to the AdS/CFT correspondence or holography for looking into nonperturbative features of a strongly interacting system \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj,Witten:1998zw,Aharony:1999ti}.
-The holographic technique was further exploited to account for nontrivial quantum nature of a physical system like the entanglement entropy \cite{Ryu:2006ef,Ryu:2006bv,Nishioka:2009un,Calabrese:2009qy,Calabrese:2004eu}.
-In this work, based on the AdS/CFT correspondence, we discuss the holographic dual of expanding universes with various matter and investigate the time evolution of the entanglement entropy across the cosmological (or particle) horizon.
+The holographic technique was further exploited to account for nontrivial quantum nature like entanglement of a ground state \cite{Ryu:2006ef,Ryu:2006bv,Nishioka:2009un,Calabrese:2009qy,Calabrese:2004eu}.
+Based on the AdS/CFT correspondence, in this work, we discuss the holographic dual of expanding universes with various matters and investigate the time evolution of the entanglement entropy across the cosmological (or particle) horizon.

-Although the concept of the entanglement entropy is manifest in a quantum field theory (QFT) \cite{Calabrese:2009qy,Calabrese:2004eu}, it is not easy to calculate the entanglement entropy of an interacting QFT.
-However, the AdS/CFT asserts that a one-dimensional higher gravity theory corresponds to the QFT of a strongly interacting system.
+Although the concept of the entanglement entropy is manifest in a quantum field theory (QFT) \cite{Calabrese:2009qy,Calabrese:2004eu}, it is hard to calculate the entanglement entropy of an interacting QFT.
+In this situation, the AdS/CFT correspondence asserts that a one-dimensional higher gravity theory corresponds to a strongly interacting QFT.
 Intriguingly, Ryu and Takayanagi (RT) showed how to calculate the entanglement entropy of a strongly interacting system on the dual gravity side \cite{Ryu:2006ef,Ryu:2006bv}.
 The background metric of the RT formula is static, so that there is no nontrivial time-dependence due to the time-translational symmetry.
-After that, Hubeny, Rangammani, and Takayanagi (HRT) further claimed that in order to calculate the holographic entanglement entropy in the time-dependent geometry, one has to exploit the covariant formulation rather than the RT formula due to breaking of the time-translational symmetry \cite{Hubeny:2007xt}.
-This HRT formulation was used to investigate the entanglement entropy change in the thermalization process \cite{Liu:2013iza,Liu:2013qca} and in the eternal inflation of the dS boundary model \cite{Maldacena:2012xp,Fischler:2013fba,Koh:2020rti,Park:2020xho,Giataganas:2021cwg}.
+After that, Hubeny, Rangammani, and Takayanagi (HRT) further claimed that in order to calculate the holographic entanglement entropy in the time-dependent geometry, one has to exploit the covariant (or HRT) formulation rather than the RT formula due to breaking of the time translation symmetry \cite{Hubeny:2007xt}.
+The HRT formulation was used to investigate the entanglement entropy change in the thermalization process \cite{Liu:2013iza,Liu:2013qca} and in the eternal inflation of the dS boundary model \cite{Maldacena:2012xp,Fischler:2013fba,Koh:2020rti,Park:2020xho,Giataganas:2021cwg}.